open-telemetry/opamp-spec/specification.md

   but without a client certificate.
 Client sends the Agent's Status Report so that it can be identified.
-* The Server accepts the connection and status and awaits for an approval to generate a client certificate for the Agent.
+* The Server accepts the connection and status and awaits for an approval to generate a client certificate for the OpAMP Client.
 * Server either waits for a manual approval by a human or automatically approves all TOFU requests if the Server is configured to do so (can be a Server-side option).